U.S. Energy Information Administration logo

 Geothermal explained Geothermal energy and the environment

-The environmental effects of geothermal energy depend on how geothermal energy is used or how it is converted to useful energy.
-Direct-use applications and geothermal heat pumps have almost no negative effects on the environment.
-In fact, they can have a positive effect by reducing the use of energy sources that can have negative effects on the environment.
+The environmental effects of geothermal energy depend on how it’s used.
+Direct-use applications (like heating buildings) and geothermal heat pumps have almost no negative effects on the environment.
+In fact, they can be good for the environment because the more we use geothermal resources, the less we use energy sources that are more harmful to the environment.

-Geothermal power plants do not burn fuel to generate electricity, but they may release small amounts of sulfur dioxide and carbon dioxide.
-Geothermal power plants emit 97% less acid rain-causing sulfur compounds and about 99% less carbon dioxide than fossil fuel power plants of similar size.
-Geothermal power plants use scrubbers to remove the hydrogen sulfide naturally found in geothermal reservoirs.
-Most geothermal power plants inject the geothermal steam and water that they use back into the earth.
-This recycling helps to renew the geothermal resource and to reduce emissions from the geothermal power plants.
+Geothermal power plants use scrubbers to remove hydrogen sulfide, a gas naturally found in geothermal reservoirs.
+Most geothermal power plants also inject the steam and water they use back into the earth.
+This recycling helps renew the geothermal resource and further reduces emissions from the power plant.

-Geothermal features in national parks, such as geysers and fumaroles in Yellowstone National Park, are protected by law.
+Many beautiful geothermal features, such as geysers and fumaroles in Yellowstone National Park, are protected by law because they are considered natural treasures.

 Grand Prismatic Sprinag, Yellowstone National Park, Wyoming